2022 Ontario general election: Results

 Despite only posting a marginal increase in the popular vote, the Progressive Conservative Party won with an increased parliamentary majority.

 PC gains came primarily at the expense of the New Democratic Party, who lost significant vote share primarily to the Liberal Party.
 Nevertheless, the NDP maintained their role as official opposition by a large margin.
 Although she won her seat, Andrea Horwath resigned as leader of the NDP.

 Despite edging out the NDP for second place in the popular vote, the Liberals only gained one seat and failed to regain official party status.
 After failing to win in his own riding, Liberal leader Steven Del Duca also announced his resignation as party leader.

 The only two candidates outside the three largest parties to be elected were Green Party leader Mike Schreiner and independent candidate Bobbi Ann Brady, who prior to the election was the executive assistant to the retiring PC MPP in her riding.

-As of 19:30 GMT on 3 June, the full unofficial results are as follows:
+The official results, certified by Elections Ontario, are as follows: